gravitational/gravity/docs/5.x/pack.md

 ## Service User
-Telekube uses a special user for running system services inside the environment container called `planet`.
+Gravity uses a special user for running system services inside the environment container called `planet`.
 Historically, this user has had a hardcoded UID `1000` on host hence rendering user management inflexible and cumbersome.

-Starting with LTS 4.54, Telekube allows this user to be configured in offline installation.
+Starting with LTS 4.54, Gravity allows this user to be configured in offline installation.
 A single service user is configured for the whole cluster.
 This means you cannot use different user IDs on multiple nodes.